William3Johnson/ssl-proxy/README.md

 You can stop the script by using the command ```npm stop```, and you will have to do it if you want to update the SSL certificate or change the port.

+# Compatibility
+Tested on Linux Ubuntu 20.04 LTS.
+Should work nicely on MacOS X, but the script hasn't been tested on Windows.
+I believe it should work fine on Windows, aside from the ```chmode``` command, that is not available.

+# Credit
 This is a free to use, and free to distribute repository by Nova Network, created by Paulo Baronceli.
+Use at your own risk, and we accept no liability from the usage of this script.